 Now I am not talking about IBOs who sign up and do nothing, or never place an order.
 I do believe that the fact that many IBOs sign up and do nothing brings concerns about how these IBOs were recruited, but I do not recall ever seeing an IBO do nothing and then complain that Amway was a scam or anything like that.
-One thing does come to mind though.
-How would anyone know who did something or who did nothing?

 I have found, however, that many people who are critical of Amway and the systems, put forth much effort, did everything they were told, and did not find the success that upline promoted, or in some cases, guaranteed.
 My former sponsor was still active, last I heard and has been in Amway for over 15 years.
 I do not believe he has ever gone beyond platinum, and I know that he was never a Q12 platinum.
 Some Amway apologists might see being a platinum as a bonus, but when you are hard core sold out to the systems, platinum is a break even or make a small profit business.
 Factor in that time spent by husband and wife and these folks are breaking even or making a fraction of minumum wage.
 Is this the dream that will allow you to buy mansions with a cash payment?

 What is also disturbing is how people will tout the system as responsible for any success, but hide the vast majority that the system doesn't help.
 Sure, some will succeed in Amway, but for every success, there are hundreds if not thousands who fail.
 And if you consider diamond as the benchmark of success, the failures could be in the millions.
 As I said, some succeed, but very very few in relation to the number who try.
 Going diamond is probably less common in the US than winning the lottery.

 Succeed and the systems and upline take credit, but fail or quit and it is your own responsibility.
 Are these the kinds of leaders or mentors you want advice from?